Surfndez/stripe.ghost.org/README.md

 ### Running the end-to-end flow with Ghost Admin

-This will use your local Ghost Admin, but the live stripe.ghost.org and so you will need a push to master to test your changes.
+This will use your local Ghost Admin with the live https://stripe.ghost.org.

-Pre-requisites:
+**Pre-requisites:**
-- You'll need to create/update config.local.json to set `"stripeDirect": false` to be able to see the new UI
+- In Ghost, you'll need to create or update `config.local.json` with `"stripeDirect": false` to be able to see the new UI
-- You'll need Ghost & Ghost-Admin on master and built
+- You'll need Ghost & Ghost-Admin on master and built - all changes are merged behind the `stripeDirect` flag.

-Test the flow:
+**Test the flow:**
 - Visit the labs settings in the Ghost-Admin
 - Click the "Connect to Stripe" button in the member settings
 - Accept the connection on the Stripe site